What Is Car Insurance Underwriting?

 Car insurance underwriting is the behind-the-scenes process that every insurer uses to decide whether to cover you — and at what price.
 When you submit an application, an underwriter (or increasingly, an AI-powered automated system) analyzes your risk profile and determines your eligibility, premium, coverage limits, and deductibles.
 In short, underwriting is how insurance companies protect themselves from taking on too much financial risk while still providing policies to as many qualified drivers as possible.

 Unlike the claims process — which deals with losses after they happen — underwriting is entirely predictive.
 Insurers are essentially asking: "Based on everything we know about this driver, how likely are they to file a costly claim?"
-AI-driven underwriting has dramatically accelerated this process — what once took three to five days now takes as little as 12 minutes for standard policies.
+Modern AI-driven underwriting has dramatically accelerated this process, with some carriers now processing standard policies in as little as 12 minutes with 99%+ accuracy, while continuous risk monitoring and embedded OEM data partnerships allow insurers to price with far greater precision than ever before.

 Key Factors Underwriters Evaluate

 Underwriters don't rely on guesswork — they use a structured set of data points to build your risk profile.
-Here's a breakdown of the most important factors.
-For a deeper dive into all the variables that shape your bill, see our guide on what affects car insurance rates.
+Here's a breakdown of the most important factors, and how they can affect what you pay.
+For a deeper dive into how each factor is weighted, see our guide on how car insurance premiums are calculated.

 Driving Record

 Your history behind the wheel is one of the most heavily weighted factors.
 At-fault accidents, speeding tickets, DUIs, reckless driving convictions, and license suspensions all signal elevated risk.
-In 2025, a DUI conviction raised average premiums by 67–96% — pushing annual full coverage costs to $4,410–$5,287.
-A single at-fault accident can increase your premium by roughly 43%.
+In 2026, a DUI conviction pushes annual full coverage costs to approximately $5,287/year nationally — nearly double a clean-record driver's premium of ~$2,697/year.
+A single at-fault accident raises your premium to around $3,862/year, a 43% jump over a clean record.
+Learn more about what affects car insurance rates and how violations are specifically weighted.

 Credit-Based Insurance Score

 In most states, insurers use a credit-based insurance score — not your standard FICO score — to assess how likely you are to file a claim.
-Poor credit can add up to 88% or more to your annual premium.
-States that prohibit the use of credit in auto insurance pricing include California, Hawaii, Massachusetts, Michigan, Maryland, Oregon, and Utah.
-Learn more about how your credit score affects car insurance rates.
+Poor credit can add substantially to your annual premium, pushing full coverage costs to approximately $5,466/year versus $2,513/year for a driver with good credit.
+Four states fully ban the use of credit in auto insurance pricing: California, Hawaii, Massachusetts, and Michigan.
+Several other states impose restrictions — including Maryland, Oregon, and Utah — which limit how credit can be used.
+It's worth noting that California's ban on credit has been in place since 1988 under Proposition 103, while Michigan eliminated credit scoring in 2020 as part of its no-fault reform.

 Claims History